tservo/espresso2-client/README.md

 Steps to run app

-install nvm
-use nvm to install the latest version of node.js
+install nvm and use nvm to install the latest version of node.js

-npm install (to install express.js web server pkg) node app.js
+`nvm use latest`

+go to espresso2-client directory
+`npm install`
+`node app.js`